statengeneraal/laws-markdown/verdrag/international/convention/for/safe/containers/(csc)/BWBV0003233/README.md

 3. Manufacturer's identification number of the container or, in the case of existing containers for which that number is unknown, the number allotted by the Administration.

-4. Maximum Operating Gross Weight (kilogrammes and lbs.).
+4.Maximum operating gross mass (kg and lbs).

-5. Allowance Stacking Weight for 1.8 g (kilogrammes and lbs.).
+5.Allowable stacking load for 1.8 g (kg and lbs).

-6. Transverse Racking Test Load Value (kilogrammes and lbs.).
+6.Transverse racking test force (newtons).

-7. End Wall Strength to be indicated on plate only if end walls are designed to withstand a load of less or greater than 0.4 times the maximum permissible payload, i.e. 0.4 P.
+7.End-wall strength to be indicated on plate only if end-walls are designed to withstand a force of less or greater than 0.4 times the gravitational force by maximum permissible payload, i.e. 0.4Pg.

-8. Side Wall Strength to be indicated on plate only if the side walls are designed to withstand a load of less or greater than 0.6 times the maximum permissible payload, i.e. 0.6 P.
+8.Side-wall strength to be indicated on plate only if the side-walls are designed to withstand a force of less or greater than 0.6 times the gravitational force by maximum permissible payload, i.e. 0.6Pg.

 9. First maintenance examination date (month and year) for new containers and subsequent maintenance examination dates (month and year) if plate used for this purpose.

-10. One door off stacking strength to be indicated on plate only if the container is approved for one door off operation.
-The marking shall show: ALLOWABLE STACKING MASS ONE DOOR OFF FOR 1.8 g (… kg … lbs).
-This marking shall be displayed immediately near the racking test value (see line 5).
+10.One door off stacking strength to be indicated on plate only if the container is approved for one door off operation.
+The marking shall show: ALLOWABLE STACKING LOAD ONE DOOR OFF FOR 1.8 g (... kg ... lbs).
+This marking shall be displayed immediately near the stacking test value (see line 5).

-11. One door off racking strength to be indicated on plate only if the container is approved for one door off operation.
-The marking shall show: RACKING TEST LOAD VALUE ONE DOOR OFF (… kg … lbs).
-This marking shall be displayed immediately near the stacking test value (see line 6).
+11.11 One door off racking strength to be indicated on plate only if the container is approved for one door off operation.
+The marking shall show: TRANSVERSE RACKING TEST FORCE (... newtons).
+This marking shall be displayed immediately near the racking test value (see line 6).

 ### Annex  II

 ####Structural safety requirements and tests

+###General Provisions

+The following definitions shall be applied for the purpose of this annex: The letter *g* means the standard acceleration of gravity; *g* equals 9.8 m/s<sup>2</sup>.
+The word *load*, when used to describe a physical quantity to which units may be ascribed, signifies mass. *Maximum operating gross mass* or *Rating* or *R* means the maximum allowable sum of the mass of the container and its cargo.
+The letter R is expressed in units of mass.
+Where the annexes are based on gravitational forces derived from this value, that force, which is an inertial force, is indicated as *Rg*. *Maximum permissible payload or P* means the difference between maximum operating gross mass or rating and tare.
+The letter *P* is expressed in units of mass.
+Where the annexes are based on the gravitational forces derived from this value, that force, which is an inertial force, is indicated as *Pg*. *Tare* means the mass of the empty container, including permanently affixed ancillary equipment.
 ###*Introduction*

-In setting the requirements of this Annex, it is implicit that in all phases of the operation of containers the forces as a result of motion, location, stacking and weight of the loaded container and external forces will not exceed the design strength of the container.
+In setting the requirements of this annex, it is implicit that, in all phases of the operation of containers, the forces as a result of motion, location, stacking and gravitational effect of the loaded container and external forces will not exceed the design strength of the container.
 In particular, the following assumptions have been made:

 (a) the container will so be restrained that it is not subjected to forces in excess of those for which it has been designed;